 A weekly masking ritual can be pure fun, or an essential part of your skincare routine, especially if high pollution, stress, regular travel or exercise are part of your life.
 Anyone can find masking particularly beneficial at season’s change as well, as these power tools can help skin transition gracefully from warm to cool weather or vice versa.

-Where to start?The two basic masks that every city dweller should have in the medicine cabinet are one that replenishes hydration, calms, soothes, and feeds the skin nutrients, and one that helps to detoxify the skin and pull impurities out of the pores.
+I'm new to masks, where do I even start?The two basic masks that every city dweller should have in the medicine cabinet are one that replenishes hydration, calms, soothes, and feeds the skin nutrients, and one that helps to detoxify the skin and pull impurities out of the pores.
 Hydrating, soothing masks tend not to dry out the skin (one would hope), while purifying masks sometimes can, so the balance is important.

 Hydrating masks are often overlooked as a critical tool for oily and acneic skin types.
 Well-hydrated skin actually produces less oil and hydration is half the battle to beating breakouts.
 A hydrating mask is a great way to give your skin a deep drink of the calming moisture it needs to get clear without weighing it down or clogging pores with too heavy of a daily moisturizer.

 Purifying masks generally feature clays or charcoal, which draw excess oil and impurities out of the skin.
 It’s important to be mindful when you reach for a clay or charcoal mask, because a purifying mask can also pull vital moisture out of skin that’s already struggling with dehydration.
 If your skin is depleted or very dehydrated, reach for hydrating masks rather than these, no matter how appealing purification sounds.

 Are there others?
 Yes, definitely.
 (In fact, some exfoliants that are kept on for a period of time... like a mask... are called masks.)
 For the sake of today, we're keeping it simpler.